Hike to Rialto Beach

 Added by Jeff Richards

-Enjoy this Olympic National Park scenic beach hike to sea stacks (2 miles roundtrip).
-Access to tidepools at low tide.
+Enjoy this Olympic National Park scenic beach hike to sea stacks and Hole-in-the-Wall.
+There is access to tidepools at low tide.

 Start at the very well kept parking lot at the end of Mora Road outside of La Push, Washington.
 There is no clearly marked trail to get to the sea stacks that are in all the pictures.
 It's about a mile hike down the beach to them.
 Although it is short, the hike can be difficult as the beach is made up of very loose rocks, and you will end up sliding sideways with every step you take.